asg017/sqlite-vec/site/features/vec0.md

 Auxiliary columns store additional unindexed data separate from the internal vector index.
-They are meant for larger metadata that will never appear in a `WHERE` clause of a KNN query, eliminating the need for a separate `JOIN`.
+They are meant for larger metadata that will never appear in a `WHERE` clause of a KNN query, but can be retrieved in the result set without needing a separate `JOIN`.

 Auxiliary columns are denoted by a `+` prefix in their column definition, like
 so: